Contents Tour Biographies Celebs Links

 Altec (Western Electric) 639B

 Designed by the Bell Telephone Laboratories and originally manufactured by the Western Electric Company, the Altec 639A and 639B Multi-Pattern Cardioid microphones have, for years, enjoyed an unprecedented acceptance by all phases of the audio industry.
-Indeed, it may be stated that the majority of all wide-range sound recording—from its initial appearance on motion picture soundtracks to the present achievement of magnetic tape—has employed one or more Altec 639 microphones in virtually all phases of production.
+Indeed, it may be stated that the majority of all wide-range sound recording—from its initial appearance on motion picture soundtracks to the present achievement of magnetic tape—has employed one or more Altec 639 mics in virtually all phases of production.
 The immediate selection of pickup patterns provides the professional engineer with as many as six varying directional characteristics; the built-in two-stage windscreen, rugged protective housing, and numerous attachment and mounting accessories make the Altec 639 ideal for any application.

-Unlike competitive units, which employ only a single ribbon and which vary the directional pattern by mechano-acoustic means, the Altec 639 is actually two independent transducer elements within a single housing.
+Unlike competitive units which employ only a single ribbon and which vary the directional pattern by mechano-acoustic means, the Altec 639 is actually two independent transducer elements within a single housing.
 The electrical signals from these elements (one, a dynamic moving-coil; the other, a velocity-sensitive ribbon) are used singly or in combination to produce the different pickup patterns at the top of the page.
-Because no mechanical means are used, the Altec 639 provides increased durability, performance quality, and trouble-free operation—yet the 639’s versatility of application meets or exceeds that of all other multi-pattern units currently available.
+Because no mechanical means are used, the Altec 639 provides increased durability, performance quality, and trouble-free operation—yet the 639’s versatility of application meets or exceeds that of other multi-pattern units currently available.

 Altec 639B Polar patterns